unepwcmc/ProtectedPlanet/docs/stats/stats_calculator.md

 * Protected Areas EEZ Area
 * Protected Areas TS Area

-And then we need to calculate the statistics.
+And then we need to calculate the statistics:

 * Percentage of total territory's area covered by Protected Areas
 * Percentage of territory's land area covered by Protected Areas